-Practicing ‘Focusing on breathing’ mysteriously brings out a smile on the face of the practitioners of all ages.
+Practicing ‘Meditation on breathing’ mysteriously brings out a smile on the faces of practitioners of all ages.
 During my seminars, I introduce the different modes of this technique.
 Then I ask them to close their eyes and practice the ‘Segment mode’ till they complete two pairs of hands, then open their eyes.
-When they open their eyes I invariably see most of the faces smiling for no reason!
+When they open their eyes, I invariably see most of the faces smiling for no reason!

-People with lot of accumulated stress or internal inhibitions take a long time to get a smile on their faces, as variety of reports below show.
+People with a lot of accumulated stress or internal inhibitions take a long time to get a smile on their faces, as a variety of reports below show.

 A supervisor working in a store always had a serious and grim face, never smiling.
-After practicing this method for a few months, he was frequently smiling.
+After practicing this meditation for a few months, he was seen smiling frequently.

 2000 (India)

-Two guest house bearers in the company I worked in India, always had a tense and serious face as though they were afraid of the senior managers and dignitaries they were serving every day.
-As an experiment I introduced the ‘counting mode’ (1) to them in less then 5 minutes and asked them to practice at bed time to get sleep and whenever they liked to.
+Two guest house servers in the company I worked in India always had a tense and serious face as though they were afraid of the senior managers and dignitaries they served every day.
+As an experiment, I introduced the ‘counting mode’ of meditation to them in under 5 minutes and asked them to practice at bedtime to fall asleep whenever they liked.
 After a couple of months of practicing the technique, their faces opened up and showed a spontaneous smile.
 They were no longer afraid of the dignitaries.

 2000 (India)